-Equity grant value in 2021 was the same as in 2020 and the use of performance-based equity for 50% of the award continued, with the same TSR goals as in prior years, despite the challenges imposed by the pandemic.
+Equity grant value in 2022 was the same as in both 2020 and 2021 and it continued the use of performance-based equity for 50% of the award continued, with the same TSR goals as in prior years, despite the challenges imposed by the pandemic.

 Long-term incentives are granted to align the executives' financial interests with those of our stockholders and are in the form of RSAs, MSUs and stock options.
-Awards are made on an individual basis and are not granted at any pre-determined time during the year, though 2021 awards to the named executive officers were granted in mid-February 2021.
+Awards are made on an individual basis and are not granted at any pre-determined time during the year, though 2022 awards to the named executive officers were granted in mid-February 2022.